Modern Slavery Statement

 - The use of intelligence from professional organisations such as CIPS.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 We also operate under a number of policies which are available internally with key policies placed on the Company's website.
-No new policies have been introduced during the financial year ending 31 December 2018.
-However, the existing policies listed below are reviewed on a regular basis to ensure compliance with relevant law.
+No new policies have been introduced during the financial year ending 31 December 2020.

-- Whistleblowing Policy: It encourages workers to report any concerns about wrongdoing or dangers internally through the proper channels.
+- Public Disclosure Policy (Whistleblowing) The policy encourages workers to report any concerns about wrongdoing or dangers internally through the proper channels.
 The Company continues to promote individuals to speak and raise concerns internally and disclose information which the individual believes to illustrate illegal unethical behaviour or other serious malpractice, including any matters relating to modern slavery.

 - Supplier Self-Assessment: This process involves a questionnaire containing questions in relation to slavery and human trafficking issued to suppliers with significant business turnover and critical component suppliers which they are required to complete.

-- Site Audits & Business Reviews: From time to time Ideal Heating personnel will visit new or existing suppliers to assess their capabilities.
+- Site Audits & Business Reviews: Ideal Boilers personnel will occasionally visit new or existing suppliers to assess their capabilities.

 - Third Party Auditing: For those suppliers which have been identified as higher risk in Asia and other remote parts of the globe, we use the resources of the Group organisation.
-The Group’s Shenzen offices are able to provide a support service across Asia which includes supplier visits at the request of Ideal Heating.
-Additionally, Ideal Heating are able to use Group Purchasing resource based in France to visit potential and current suppliers and assess their suitability across a range of criteria including CSR parameters.
+The Group's Shenzen offices are able to provide a support service across Asia which includes supplier visits at the request of Ideal Boilers.
+Additionally, Ideal Boilers are able to use Group Purchasing resource based in France lo visit potential and current suppliers and assess their suitability across a range of criteria including CSR parameters.